sugar-been01/FallingWords/README.md

 # fallingwords
-fallingWords is a typing game implemented in Java and demonstrates the concepts of Parallel and Concurrent Programming.
+fallingWords is a typing game implemented in Java.

 ## complie
 > make